 Education in Canada is rich and diverse.
 There are private and public, religious and secular, day and boarding, coeducational and single-sex schools, as well as English-medium, French-medium and bilingual ones.
 All types of school admit international students, with one-year pre-university programmes a particular growth area.
 Toronto, Vancouver and Montreal are major centres.

 The Canadian Accredited Independent Schools group has over 90 member schools, all of which commit to undergoing a reflective and collaborative school improvement process, meet National Standards, and participate in research and professional development.
 Many provinces provide financial support to private schools, so fees can be lower than in some destination countries.

 Public day schools also charge fees to international students and some school boards provide them with a centralised admissions system.

 Education is compulsory for 12 years from about age five to 16, with some variation between provinces, which oversee both state and private schools.
 Year groups and curriculums also vary but standards are tightly regulated by provincial authorities.
 Parents can check whether schools are accredited with bodies such as the Canadian Educational Standards Institute.

-If you are looking specifically for International Baccalaureate World Schools in the United States, you can find selected schools on our sister website: www.ibyb.org.
+If you are looking specifically for International Baccalaureate World Schools in Canada, you can find selected schools on our sister website: www.ibyb.org.